sehlen-bsi/botan-docs/auxiliary_documents/hybrid_tls_approaches.rst

 Note that the bandwidth and flexibility drawbacks were addressed by other (more involved) approaches ([IETF_Schanck]_, [IETF_Whyte]_).
-However, those require additional TLS message extensions and/or changes to the protocol's internals and are their IETF draft documents are expired for years.
+However, those require additional TLS message extensions and/or changes to the protocol's internals and their IETF draft documents are expired for years.

 Botan 3.0 recently introduced customization points for the key exchange mechanisms during the handshake.
 These should provide enough flexibility for